-Lyme borreliosis better known as Lyme disease is caused by the Borrelia bacterium (Borrelia burgdorferi), and is often spread by ticks.
-B. burgdorferi can also be transmitted by bites from an infected ticks who got infected after feeding on infected birds, deer or mice.
+Lyme borreliosis, better known as Lyme disease, is caused by the Borrelia bacterium (Borrelia burgdorferi) and is often spread by ticks.
+B. burgdorferi can also be transmitted by bites from infected ticks who got infected after feeding on infected birds, deer, or mice.

 What is Lyme Disease?

-Most people with Lyme disease have no recollection of tick bites even though a tick must be present on skin for 1 or 2 days to transmit the infection.
-The transmittable disease was first diagnosed in the town of Old Lyme, Connecticut in the year 1975.
-Since then it has become the most common diagnosed tick-borne disease in Europe and North America.
-People living with domesticated animals have a higher risk of acquiring Lyme disease but people who like the outdoors or or spend time in wooded areas also have a higher risk of getting this illness.
+Most people with Lyme disease have no recollection of tick bites, even though a tick must be present on the skin for 1 or 2 days to transmit the infection.
+The transmittable disease was first diagnosed in Old Lyme, Connecticut, in 1975.
+Since then, it has become the most commonly diagnosed tickborne disease in Europe and North America.
+People living with domesticated animals have a higher risk of acquiring Lyme disease.
+Still, people who like the outdoors or spend time in wooded areas also have a higher risk of getting this illness.

 Symptoms of Lyme Disease

 For many parts of the North America and Eastern Europe, Lyme disease season is coming to a close.
 But for some people who spent time in woodlands, parks, or working in their gardens during the summer and autumn, symptoms of chronic Lyme disease have just begun to present themselves.
-The New England Journal of Medicine reports that between 10% and 20% percent of patients who undergo antibiotic treatment will develop persistent Lyme disease.
+The New England Journal of Medicine reports that 10% and 20% of patients undergoing antibiotic treatment will develop persistent Lyme disease.
 Chronic Lyme disease symptoms include:

 Chronic Lyme disease

 Lyme disease becomes chronic when it resists antibiotic treatment.
-Lyme disease can also develop when someone hasn’t realized they’ve been bitten by a tick until months later when the more serious symptoms emerge.
+It can also develop when someone doesn’t realize they’ve been bitten by a tick until months later when the more serious symptoms emerge.
 This phase is also known as persistent Lyme disease or post-treatment Lyme disease.
-When the disease resists antibiotics, treatment of chronic Lyme disease may need to shift to more advanced methods.
+When the disease resists antibiotics, Chronic Lyme disease treatment may need to shift to more advanced methods.

-Why some people develop chronic Lyme disease while others do not is still unknown.
-Equally unclear is what triggers the particular symptoms of persistent Lyme.
-What is understood is that treatment for chronic Lyme disease needs to be highly personalized, according to the patient’s particular history and the combination of symptoms that are present.
+Why some people develop chronic Lyme disease while others do not is still unknown; equally unclear is what triggers the particular symptoms of persistent Lyme.
+What is understood is that treatment for chronic Lyme disease needs to be highly personalized, according to the patient’s specific history and the combination of symptoms that are present.

 How Lyme Disease Develops into Chronic Lyme Disease